DivyanshMittal-exe/QuickDictionary/README.md

     5. Paste this in the required location inside the code [Comments will guide you further]

 ## Using the code
 Fortunately using this is much much simpler.

-Simply select the word whos meaning you want to know and press  <kbd >Ctrl</kbd><kbd >Q</kbd> [Not yet implemented].
+Run the autohotkey script by doubleclicking it.
+Simply select the word whose meaning you want to know and press  <kbd >Ctrl</kbd><kbd >Q</kbd> .
 A popup will open with the meaning.
 Select the definations whom you wanna save (Upto 3) and press the Save button.
-If no meaning is ound the application simply returns no value found
+If no meaning is ound the application simply returns no value found.

+Once you restart your computer, you will have to again activate the script, but a simple workaround is to place the shortcut of the script in ` C:\Users\User\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup  ` directory.